cesanta/mongoose-os-docs/cloud/azure.md

 mos azure-iot-setup --azure-hub-name YOUR_AZURE_HUB_NAME
 ```

 A newly provisioned device must appear in the hub's device list.
-In the
+On the
-example, an ESP8266 board is used.
-You will get a different devie ID,
+picture, an ESP8266 board was used.
+You will get a different device ID,
 according to the hardware platform you're using.

 ![](images/azure2.png)